bthate/botlib/docs/index.rst

    bmod.rss	- rich site syndicate
    bmod.udp	- UDP to IRC gateway

-BOTLIB has 1 module, the bot.irc module:
+BOTLIB has 1 module in the bot namespace, the bot.irc module:

 ::

    bot.irc

-this package adds bot.irc to the bot namespace.
+This package adds bot.irc to the bot namespace.

-you can add you own modules to the bot and bmod packages, they are namespace packages.
+You can add you own modules to the bot and bmod packages, they are namespace packages.

 SERVICE
 =======

-if you want to run the BOTLIB 24/7 you can install botd as a service for the systemd daemon.
+If you want to run the BOTLIB 24/7 you can install botd as a service for the systemd daemon.
 You can do this by copying the following into the /etc/systemd/system/botd.service file:

 ::

- [Unit]
- Description=24/7 channel daemon
- After=network-online.target
- Wants=network-online.target

- [Service]
- User=botd
- Group=botd
- ExecStart=/usr/local/bin/botd

- [Install]
- WantedBy=multi-user.target
+ $ sudo cp files/botd.service /etc/systemd/system/botd.service

-add the botd user to the system:
+BOTLIB uses the botd user, so we add botd user and group to the system:

 ::